Gledswood Hills

 Gledswood Hills was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Gledswood Hills, as per the Australian Census 2016, had a higher cultural diversity than most local areas with 29.9% of its population born overseas and 34.7% speaking languages other than English at home.
-Christianity was the predominant religion in Gledswood Hills, accounting for 60.4% of residents.
-However, Islam was notably overrepresented at 8.5%, compared to Greater Sydney's 6.8%.
+Gledswood Hills had a higher cultural diversity than most local areas, with 29.9% of its population born overseas and 34.7% speaking languages other than English at home.
+Christianity was the dominant religion in Gledswood Hills, comprising 60.4% of its population.
+However, Islam was notably overrepresented, making up 8.5%, compared to Greater Sydney's 6.8%.

 Frequently Asked Questions - Diversity